PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-12/testing-simulation-lab.md

 * k6

 1. Wait until the application LoadBalancer is available.
-You can check that with the following commands:
+You can check that with the following command

 `kubectl get svc node-api-rod-lb`

-2. After the LoadBalancer service has an external IP address assigned to it, then you can configure the environmental variables:
+2. After the _LoadBalancer_ service has an external IP address assigned to it, then you can configure the environmental variables

 ```shell
 cd k6